Skip to main content

 The Israel Companies Law (1999) outlines the framework for financial reporting in Israel.
 This law requires the maintenance of company accounts and requires all companies (including private companies) to file audited annual financial statements with the Registrar of Companies.
 Additionally, this law mandates companies to file audited financial statements with Israeli tax authorities.

-Regarding non-listed entities, Israeli Generally Accepted Accounting Principles (GAAP) are required to be applied as promulgated by the IIASB; IFRS are permitted.
-For non-listed entities, which are classified as Small and Medium Enterprises (SMEs), the IIASB adopted IFRS for SME through the Israel Accounting Standard No. 32.
-All SMEs that do not use IFRS for SMEs are permitted to use either full IFRS Standards, Israeli GAAP as issued by the IIASB or United States (US) GAAP.
-Although not mandatory at this time, the IIASB intends to again consider the mandatory use of the IFRS for SMEs in the future.
+For those private Small and Medium Enterprises (SMEs), Israel adopted the IFRS for SME Standard through the IIASB’s adoption of Israel Accounting Standard No. 32.
+All SMEs that do not use the IFRS for SMEs Standard are permitted to use either full IFRS Standards, Israeli GAAP as issued by the IIASB, or United States (US) GAAP.

 All companies are required to be audited.
 The Institute of Certified Public Accountants in Israel (ICPAI) is legally recognized as the entity responsible for auditing standard setting through the Auditors Regulations (ways of the Auditor's Practice) 5715-1973.
 Through its Auditing Standards Committee, ICPAI sets Israeli Generally Accepted Auditing Standards (GAAS).
-The ICPAI reports that it is presently in the process of seeking to align its GAAS with ISA; however, the timeline for full convergence has not been established.
+As of February 2024, the Committee has issued 12 standards that are based on the Clarified ISAs (ISAs 560, 230, 200, 320, 450, 580, 250, 220, ISQC1, 260, 265 and 701), with other Clarified ISAs in the process of being adopted or revised.
+ICPAI reports that it adopted ISA 620 to come into effect this year, and has also adopted ISA 700, 705, 706 and 710 which will come into effect by the end of 2025.

 • Regulation of Accountancy Profession

 Auditors are the only segment of the accountancy profession that is regulated in Israel.
-The audit profession is regulated by the Auditors’ Council and the Institute of Certified Public Accountants in Israel (ICPAI).
+The audit profession is regulated by the Auditors’ Council, the Institute of Certified Public Accountants in Israel (ICPAI), and Israeli Oversight Board (IOB).

 The Auditors' Council is a branch of the Israeli Ministry of Justice established under the Auditors Law 5715-1955.
 The Auditors’ Council’s functions are to conduct examinations leading to receipt of an Auditor's License; supervise and control professional education and training and review; and respond to complaints regarding ethical and professional conduct.